1616-08-16

 So, user testing helps you to stay ahead of your competition.
 Pretty bold statement, right?

-Conducting usability tests and performing UAT projects will not only help you to gather deep insights on the life of your users but also will uncover if your application works for your users.
+Conducting usability tests and performing UAT projects will not only help you to gather deep insights into the lives of your users but also uncover if your application works for your users.

 The goal of user testing is to “identify any usability problems, collect qualitative and quantitative data and determine the participant’s satisfaction with the product.”